brianzinn/shipbob-node-sdk/README.md

 # ShipBob Node SDK
 First of all there are no official SDKs for ShipBob.
 I'm just dropping this here, in case it will speed up somebody else getting started using their API.

-These is just a starting point for anybody looking to integrate ShipBob into a Node.js application.

-It uses the built-in node.js fetch.
+This library uses the built-in node.js fetch, so you'll want a newer node version with undici support.

-Not really sure anybody will ever need this as most common platforms probably have integrations.
+Not really sure anybody will ever need this as many common platforms probably have integrations.
 There are a couple of other community SDKs.
-They do not have 2.0 endpoints:
+They do not have `/2.0/*` or `/experimental/*` endpoints:
  - [shipbob-sdk-python](https://github.com/community-phone-company/shipbob-sdk-python)
  - [shipbob-go](https://github.com/stryd/shipbob-go) - generated from Open API

 NOTE: I did not notice until all this code was written that ShipBob had published an Open API spec :facepunch:.
 You may have better luck generating your own client.
+Maybe those generated typings at least belong here.
 ```bash
 $ yarn generate:client
 ```